datagutt/ownCloud-VM/README.md

 ```
 - Reboot

-### Test a live version
+### TEST A LIVE VERSION

 You can test the VM [here](https://owncloudphp7.techandme.se/).
 - User: testuser
 - Pass: testingphp7

-Please note that if you get an internal server error, it's becuase the user get's deleted every hour.
+Please note that if you get an internal server error, it's becuase the user gets deleted every hour.
+Just press F5 and reload the page in that case.